skiwi2/Fragments/README.md

 You can play any card that is eligible.

 #### End Phase
 Effects that trigger at the end of the turn are triggered.
-The Health of all creatures is reset to their initial Health.
+The stats of the fragments of all creatures are reset to their initial values, then the stats of the creatures are set to the sum of stats on their fragments.

 ### Random events
 Every turn random events can be started.
 Their effect is unknown to both players and can be assumed to increase as the game progresses.
 There will be a timer and a progress bar visible to both players.